reedmacdonald/netlify-cms-gatsby/src/pages/index.md

 ---
 templateKey: index-page
-heading: Find life-changing scholarships made for you
+heading: Find life-changing schalarships made for you
-subheading: "Scholly is the #1 college scholarship app in the world and has helped students win more than $100 million dollars.
-Join today and start matching with scholarships in minutes."
+subheading: "Schalli is the #1 college schalarship app in the world and has helped students win more than $100 million dollars.
+Join today and start matching with schalarships in minutes."
 step1:
-  title: "Step I: Complete your Scholly student profile"
+  title: "Step I: Complete your Schalli student profile"
   description: By taking five-minutes to tell us what makes you YOU, our
-    proprietary scholarship matching algorithm is able to match you with life-changing scholarships based on your interests, accomplishments, and unique traits
+    proprietary schalarship matching algorithm is able to match you with life-changing schalarships based on your interests, accomplishments, and unique traits
   image: /img/screen-shot-2020-11-25-at-10.53.32-am.png
 step2:
-  title: "Step II: Get matched with incredible scholarships"
+  title: "Step II: Get matched with incredible schalarships"
-  description: With your Scholly student profile complete, our scholarship AI will
+  description: With your Schalli student profile complete, our schalarship AI will
-    compare your profile to thousands of active scholarships to create a prioritized list of opportunities.
-The scholarships with the highest Scholly Score are the ones you should apply to first!
+    compare your profile to thousands of active schalarships to create a prioritized list of opportunities.
+The schalarships with the highest Schalli Score are the ones you should apply to first!
   image: /img/screen-shot-2020-11-25-at-1.32.35-pm.png
 mainpitch: